“Social Work in a ‘cold climate’: fighting for good practice in times of austerity” Conference

 - Defending good social work practice and promoting social justice-based approaches in times of austerity.

 - The impact of austerity and development of alternatives.

 - Building critical alliances in defence of social work and social justice.

 - History of radicalism in North East England.

 - 10 years from the publication from the “Manifesto for a new engaged practice”: the emergence of new radicalism and future directions for the Social Work Action Network.

 - Developing a progressive pedagogy in social work education.

-If you have any questions abouth the content and themes of the conference please contact Vasilios Ioakimidis firstname.lastname@example.org
+If you have any questions abouth the conference please contact Vasilios Ioakimidis firstname.lastname@example.org